taosdata/TDengine/docs/en/19-tools/03-taosbenchmark.md

 - **query_interval** : The query interval in seconds, the default value is 0.

 - **threads**: The number of threads to execute the query SQL, the default value is 1.

 - **sqls**:
   - **sql**: The SQL command to be executed.
 For the query SQL of super table, keep "xxxx" in the SQL command.
 The program will automatically replace it with all the sub-table names of the super table.
-    Replace it with all the sub-table names in the super table.
-  - **result**: The file to save the query result.
-If not specified, taosBenchmark will not save result.

-### Subscription scenario configuration parameters

-`filetype` must be set to `subscribe` in the subscription scenario.
-See [General Configuration Parameters](#General Configuration Parameters) for details of this and other general parameters

-#### Configuration parameters for executing the specified subscription statement

-The configuration parameters for subscribing to a sub-table or a generic table are set in `specified_table_query`.

-- **threads**: The number of threads to execute SQL, default is 1.

-- **interval**: The time interval to execute the subscription, in seconds, default is 0.

-- **restart** : "yes" means start a new subscription, "no" means continue the previous subscription, the default value is "no".

-- **keepProgress**: "yes" means keep the progress of the subscription, "no" means don't keep it, and the default value is "no".

-- **resubAfterConsume**: "yes" means cancel the previous subscription and then subscribe again, "no" means continue the previous subscription, and the default value is "no".

-- **sqls**:
-  - **sql** : The SQL command to be executed, required.
-  - **result**: The file to save the query result.
-If not specified, taosBenchmark will not save result.

-#### Configuration parameters for subscribing to supertables

-The configuration parameters for subscribing to a super table are set in `super_table_query`.

-- **stblname**: The name of the super table to subscribe.

-- **threads**: The number of threads to execute SQL, default is 1.

-- **interval**: The time interval to execute the subscription, in seconds, default is 0.

-- **restart** : "yes" means start a new subscription, "no" means continue the previous subscription, the default value is "no".

-- **keepProgress**: "yes" means keep the progress of the subscription, "no" means don't keep it, and the default value is "no".

-- **resubAfterConsume**: "yes" means cancel the previous subscription and then subscribe again, "no" means continue the previous subscription, and the default value is "no".

-- **sqls**:
-  - **sql**: The SQL command to be executed.
-For the query SQL of super table, keep "xxxx" in the SQL command.
-The program will automatically replace it with all the sub-table names of the super table.